 Famous DeFi projects

 MakerDAO: Decentralized reserve bank and stablecoin

-Maker is a stablecoin project wherein every stablecoin is pegged to US dollar and backed by the collateral in form of crypto.
+Maker is a stablecoin project wherein every stablecoin is pegged to the US dollar and backed by the collateral in the form of crypto.
 Entrepreneurs can also develop their own DAI stablecoin on the Maker Oasis dapp platform.
 Maker is a lot more than a mere stablecoin project, it aspires to be the answer to how can DeFi develop into a reserve bank.
 The people who hold MKR can even vote on crucial decisions like Stability Fees – similar to how the Federal Reserve’s Federal Open Market Committee votes on Fed Funds rate.

 Compound: Borrow and lend

 It is a Bblockchain-powered lending and borrowing dapp – one of the most flourishing categories of open finance.
 Users can deposit their crypto in the Compound Contract as collateral and can borrow against it.
 It then automatically matches lenders and borrowers and adjusts the interest rate dynamically on the basis of demand and supply and open lending protocols.